shbnmzr/MISSH/ReadMe.md

 ```sh
 $ ./MISSH -si ../TestInputFile/reads_800.fa -q ../Seeds/Seed_test.fna -test multi
 ```
-- -threads followed by a number set the number of thread for the openmp library (in order to use multiple threads with the "naive" method decommenting a line of code is needed) it is used in the methods that are implemented for supporting the use of multiple cores (ISSHmulticolumnParallel)
+- -threads followed by a number set the number of thread for the openmp library (in order to use multiple threads with the "naive" method decommenting a line of code is needed) it is used in the methods that are implemented for supporting the use of multiple cores (MISSHmulticolumnParallel)

 ```sh
 $ ./MISSH -si ../TestInputFile/reads_800.fa -q ../Seeds/Seed_test.fna -test multi -threads 4